tionis/git-skm/README.md

-# Simple Git Signatures
+# Simple/SSH Key Management
-SGS helps you sign your commits without relying on knowledge outside of the git repo itself.
+SKM helps you manage your signing keys to sign commits without relying on knowledge outside of the git repo itself.
 For this an allowed_signers file containing the signing (ssh) keys and their validity period is managed in the git repo itself.
 As this file is only valid when all commits modifying it where signed with an at the time valid key this key registry can be trusted.
+Furthermore an encryption key can be generated that is tied to a specific signing key.
+This can be used to encrypt data for a specific siging key.

-## Rough Outline of Algorithm
+## Rough Outline of Verification Algorithm
 1. Look up the last trusted commit hash
 2. Look up what commit last modified .allowed_signers
 3. If the commit hash of the previous step matched the trusted commit hash the .allowed_signers file can be trusted, if not continue